datasig-ac-uk/esig/Windows/README.md

 Instructions for installing docker-for-windows can be found [here](https://www.docker.com/docker-windows)

-### Building the docker image
+### Build or pull the docker image

 Run the command
 ```
 docker build -t esig_builder_windows -f Dockerfile.dockerfile .
 ```
-This will take a long time, and will result in a big docker image.
+This will take a long time, and will result in a big (>70GB) docker image.
 You can alternatively pull a pre-built image from Dockerhub with:
 ```
 docker pull nbarlow/esig_builder_windows:latest
 ```
+(Again, note that this image is large, so ensure you have sufficient disk space).

 ### Get esig source